conmas/site/_pages/now.md

 # Now

-Last updated January 21, 2024.
+<time>Updated January 21, 2024</time>

 This page is inspired by the [`/now`](https://nownownow.com/about) page project, which focuses on life updates that are more generalized than social media status updates or posts, and instead cover things you’d tell a friend you hadn’t seen in a while.

 ## Work